frenchypeanut/FukiPay/README.md

 2. Install dependencies with `make install`.

-3. Adjust firebase functions for your local needs by editing `.runtimeconfig.json` file ⚠️ This step is very important because if you do not change the config, you will alter the prod environment.

-4. Fill-in your dev bot token in the `.env` file
+3. Fill-in your custom configuration in the `.env` file

+4. Override local firebase configuration with `make bot-config`

 That's it!
 Let's go:

+Build the contract with `make contract-build`

 To launch the functions, run `make bot-run`.
 A watcher is also available, just run `make bot-run-watch`.